Excessive Sweating Stopped with Chinese Medicine

 When excessive sweating is not due directly to exercise or exposure to high temperatures, it may be due to one or more imbalances in the body according to traditional Chinese medical theory.
 While not a life-threatening disease, inappropriate sweating can be devastating when it impacts a person’s social and professional interactions.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 Qi is responsible for holding the pores closed according to Chinese medicine.
 One of the main indications of Qi Deficiency is sweating with no activity.
 Often, the resulting sweat feels greasier than normal sweat from activity.
 Other Qi Deficient indications may also be present such as loose stools, but sweating with no exertion is often an early indication of Qi Deficiency and can be seen alone.